axelGschaider/edWood/README.md

 3) INSTALLATION AND RUNNING

-Large parts of the EvaluationTool are written in Scala.
-Nontheless the scala library is provided in the lib/ and all that is needed to run the EvaluationTool is Java 1.6 (or higher) and make.
-EvaluationTool can be run with the following command:
+Large parts of edWood are written in Scala.
+Nontheless the scala library is provided in the lib/ and all that is needed to run the edWood is Java 1.6 (or higher) and make. edWood can be run with the following command:

-    make et
+    make ed

-This will run EvaluationTool with the provided config.xml.
-You can change this file or run EvaluationTool with your own file:
+This will run edWood with the provided config.xml.
+You can change this file or run edWood with your own file:

-    java -cp ./bin/:./lib/commons-exec-1.1.jar:./lib/scala-library.jar:./lib/akka-actor-2.0.1.jar evaluationTool.EvaluationTool °yourOwnConfig.xml°
+    java -cp ./bin/:./lib/commons-exec-1.1.jar:./lib/scala-library.jar:./lib/akka-actor-2.0.1.jar edWood.edWood °yourOwnConfig.xml°

 Note that the provided config.xml relies on several standard unix tools like date, ls and find.

-4) COMPILING EVALUATIONTOOL
+4) COMPILING EDWOOD

-In order to compile the EvaluationTool will need to have scala 2.9.* installed.
+In order to compile the edWood will need to have scala 2.9.* installed.
 Go to www.scala-lang.org/downloads an follow the instructions.
 Alternatively you can check the repositories of your Linux distribution.
 Note that the scala version in these repositories